 We are looking for bright people that demonstrate good agility and collaboration skills.
 But most of all – the ambition to learn and develop is the quality evident in each of our people’s approach to work.
 Thus, we look for it in our candidates.

 After all, if your soft skills are similar to Accedia’s company values, it will make your participation in the selection process much smoother.
 At the same time, we appreciate applicants that are willing to enrich these values with their unique perspectives.

-What are the distinctive and beneficial parts of your hiring process?
+What are the distinctive and beneficial parts during a technical interview?

 On the one hand, I would say speed but not at the expense of quality.
 Our selection process is designed to be concise and effective.
 We strive for objectivity as far as it is possible and approach candidacies with an open mind.